andy-viv/nextjs-styled-jsx-external-css-with-jest/README.md

 results in correctly running tests, but the styles are thus scoped.

+Is this a bug?
+I can try and use global styles through the `<link>` in the head with Next.js `import Head from "next/head";` and scoped with styled-jsx, but it would be good to use a single method in the JSX to include styles.

 This seems related too, but not the same as this issue: https://github.com/zeit/styled-jsx/issues/298